-ATOP protocol gateways can serve more than simple protocol conversion.
-Port isolation and VPN features (such as provided by ATOP 5904D) protect against potential failures and attacks by ensuring that issues on one side of the gateway do not propagate across to critical devices.
+Meanwhile, Modbus gateways can serve more than simple protocol conversion.
+Port isolation and VPN features (such as provided by ATOP MB5901 and MB5904D) protect against potential failures and attacks by ensuring that issues on one side of the gateway do not propagate across to critical devices.
 Routing and filtering functions help control the flow of information, managing data traffic and optimizing communication between devices.
 Data mapping assigns data points into memory, further improving communication efficiency.

-A data concentrator (such as the ATOP MB5916-CT and MB5916A-CT) is an advanced machine suitable for frequent polling requests from multiple devices.
-ATOP Modbus concentrators perform pre-defined Modbus commands to read/write data automatically from slave devices.
+A Modbus concentrator, in particular (such as the ATOP MB5916-CT and MB5916A-CT), is an advanced machine suitable for frequent polling requests from multiple devices.
+It performs predefined Modbus commands to read/write data automatically from slave devices.
 It then mirrors the obtained slave device data to its own memory, compartmenting those from different slaves in separate tables for easy access.
 Thus, requesting masters can receive responses in a shorter period, achieving better overall efficiency, even with a high density of devices.